nordeck/matrix-widget-toolkit/containers/widget-server/README.md

 Environment variable references can be added as string, e.g. `export CSP_IMG_SRC='${REACT_APP_HOME_SERVER_URL}'`.
 Note that it is not possible to remove existing entries without replacing the `content-security-policy.conf` file.

+### Custom `listen` directive

+By default, the container will be built with `nginx` configured to accept both IPv6 and IPv4 network requests.

+If you need to change this, for example to set up an IPv4-only deployment, you can replace the `/etc/nginx/conf.d/custom/listen.conf` file within the container at build time or by mounting an alternative configuration file.

+We provide an IPv4-only example in the `files/listen.ipv4.conf` file.

 ## Custom `mime.types`

 The default `mime.types` can also be replaced.

 Provide an alternative `/etc/nginx/conf.d/custom/mimetypes.conf` file when building the container or in your deployment.

+### Additional custom configurations

+As the sections above show, you can use the `/etc/nginx/conf.d/custom/` folder to add any additional custom configuration that might be required for your deployment.
+All `nginx` configuration directives that are specified within files placed in this folder will be added to the widget server block.